JvanKatwijk/qt-dab/README.md

 ![Qt-DAB scan result](/qt-dab-buttons.png?raw=true)

 During **scanning**, a separate window will be shown with the results of the scan as shown in the picture.
+Note that what is shown is a subset of what will be recorded if a choice is made to save the output of the scan.

 ![Qt-DAB with xml input](/qt-dab-scanner.png?raw=true)